Rights of Man: Arguments

 — Rights of Man, I, London, 1795, pp. 125–126, Rights of Man, II, London, 1795, p.
 13.

-Government's sole purpose is safeguarding the individual and his/her inherent, inalienable rights; each societal institution that does not benefit the nation is illegitimate—especially monarchy and aristocracy.
-The book's acumen derives from the Age of Enlightenment and has been linked to the Second Treatise of Government, by John Locke (even though Paine himself claimed to have never read this work).
+Government's sole purpose is safeguarding individuals and their inherent, inalienable rights.
+Any societal institution that does not benefit the nation is illegitimate, especially monarchy and aristocracy.
+The book's acumen derives from the Age of Enlightenment and has been linked to John Locke's Second Treatise of Government, even though Paine himself claimed to have never read this work.

 The fuller development of this position seems to have been worked out one night in France after an evening spent with Thomas Jefferson, and possibly Lafayette, discussing a pamphlet by the Philadelphia conservative James Wilson on the proposed federal constitution.

 Reformation of the English government

 Rights of Man concludes in proposing practical reformations of English government such as a written constitution composed by a national assembly, in the American mould; the elimination of aristocratic titles, because democracy is incompatible with primogeniture, which leads to the despotism of the family; a national budget without allotted military and war expenses; lower taxes for the poor, and subsidised education for them; and a progressive income tax weighted against wealthy estates to prevent the re-emergence of a hereditary aristocracy.